-- B1. collect, analyse and evaluate data - B2. analyse and critically evaluate argumentation - B3. compare and evaluate differing intellectual frameworks and theories - B4. apply a developed appreciation of the role of language in everyday life and of English as a global language. - B5. critically evaluate arguments and evidence - B6. develop an awareness of the complex interplay between text and context - B7. organize and present ideas as part of a structured argument, oral and written
+- B1. critically evaluate arguments and evidence - B2. develop an awareness of the complex interplay between text and context - B3. organize and present ideas as part of a structured argument, oral and written - B4. design a research project and select and employ appropriate research methodologies

 Cognitive skills are promoted through seminars and tutorials.
 At Stage 1 students are given guidance to ensure that they can debate effectively, evaluate arguments and evidence and present information to a group.
-In the Language seminars, emphasis is placed on the practical acquisition of skills for language and linguistic analysis (B1-3).
-Skills B5-7 are introduced and practised on Academic Research and/or practised on Selected Texts I & II.
-These skills are promoted at Stages 2 and 3 with continued emphasis on small group work, and with increased opportunity for guided independent study.
+Skills B1, 2, and 3 are introduced and practised on Academic Research and/or practised on Selected Texts I & II.
+These skills are promoted at Stages 2 and 3 with continued emphasis on small group work, and with increased opportunity for guided independent study developing the skills listed in C4, most fully for those opting to take a Dissertation.

 Assessment of intellectual skills is via unseen examination of 3 hours or submitted work of 4000, 5000 or 10,000 words in length.
 Many modules have multiple 'mixed' assessments, in which case the lengths above are used on a pro rata basis.
 Some modules also assess intellectual skills in part by oral presentations.
-Examination provide students with the opportunity to demonstrate their ability to structure a clear, concise and well reasoned argument in a limited time period, to address linguistic problems and engage in practical analysis in an unseen context. .
+Examination provide students with the opportunity to demonstrate their ability to structure a clear, concise and well reasoned argument in a limited time period, to address linguistic problems and engage in practical analysis in an unseen context.
 Submitted work enables students to expand on and test these skills; it also enables them to demonstrate their employment of appropriate research techniques.